rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 The RabbitMQ cluster operator runs as user ID `1000` and RabbitMQ runs as user ID `999`.
 By default OpenShift has security context constraints which disallow to create pods running with these user IDs.
-To install the RabbitMQ cluster operator on OpenShift, you need perform the following steps:
+To install the RabbitMQ cluster operator on OpenShift, you need to perform the following steps:

 1. In above [installation steps](#installation), after creating the namespace via `kubectl create -f config/namespace/base/namespace.yaml` but before creating the manager via `kubectl -n rabbitmq-system create --kustomize config/manager/`, change the following fields: